Updated February 2024

 The duration of a UAE family residence visa or UAE sponsor visa depends on the type of sponsor and the person sponsored.
-It is issued for one, two or three years.
-Visa is renewed subject to conditions similar to those of fresh visas.
+It is issued for one, two, or three years.
+The visa is renewed subject to conditions similar to those of fresh visas.

 Please note that the family members’ residence permits are linked to the residence permit of the sponsoring expatriate employee.
 If the sponsoring family member’s visa is cancelled, it requires the cancellation of the visas of the dependents as well.